-• Nicodemus was a member of the and a Pharisee.
-The fact that Nicodemus came to Jesus at night possibly indicated that he wanted to keep the meeting a secret. • Jesus explained that a second was necessary to inherit the kingdom of God.
-Nicodemus did not un Jews felt that they had automatically inheri Jewish birth. , , • Jesus stated that birth by the flesh did not guarantee one's entrance into Only a spiri tual birth would qualify one for heaven (Spiritual birth through faith in Christ). •
+- Nicodemus was a member of the Sanhedrin and a Pharisee.
+The fact that Nicodemus came to Jesus at night possibly indicated that he wanted to keep the meeting a secret. - Jesus explained that a second birth was necessary to inherit the kingdom of God.
+Nicodemus did not understand what Jesus was saying.
+The Jews felt that they had automatically inherited the kingdom due to their physical Jewish birth. - Jesus stated that birth by the flesh did not guarantee one's entrance into heaven.
+Only a spiritual birth would qualify one for heaven (Spiritual birth through faith in Christ).